The only downside to Blade helicopter rides? They ruin you…

 For the record, it’s $195-$225 per person depending on how far in advance you book, but I have a readily available promotional code that knocks $50 off, making it $145 all in.
 Before I get into it all, I really loved it for a few reasons.

 - The journey is gorgeous.

 - The novelty is off the charts.

-- The customer service is excellent.
+- The customer service is (mostly) excellent.

 - 7 minutes between Manhattan and airport is nuts.